jeffbass9/sandbox/README.md

 # sandbox
 Quick boilerplate code for HTML/CSS projects.
+Created as a quick resource for student web workers.

 ## Steps to get up and running